demisto/content/Packs/VersaDirector/Integrations/VersaDirector/README.md

 ### vd-organization-appliance-list
 ***
-List all devices associated with a specific organization
+List all devices associated with a specific organization.

 #### Base Command